 This yum yum sauce recipe is just like the one you'll find in Japanese Hibachi restaurants, made with mayo, tomato paste, cayenne and paprika.
 My version has a bit more kick to it.

-It’s creamy and tangy with just a hint of spiciness, so I’m bringing the recipe to you, my chilihead friends.
-We're talking Homemade Yum Yum Sauce, and it's so much better than anything from the grocery store.
-Let’s discuss.
+It's creamy and tangy with just a hint of spiciness, so I'm bringing the recipe to you, my chilihead friends.
+We're talking Homemade Yum Yum Sauce, and it's so much better than store bought hibachi sauce.

 What is Yum Yum Sauce?

-It’s a super versatile sauce, used to add flavor to just about anything, especially fresh off the hibachi grill.
+It's a super versatile sauce, used to add flavor to just about anything, especially fresh off the hibachi grill.
 It is sometimes called sakura sauce.

-Let’s talk about how we make yum yum sauce, shall we?
+Let's talk about how to make yum yum sauce, shall we?

 Yum Yum Sauce Ingredients